This blog post was updated over 2018 as we made progress.

-In 2018, PortSide NewYork has a means to finally fulfill our vision of creating a dynamic, future-focused maritime center that combines working waterfront, public access and community development and connects New Yorkers of all types to the benefits of their waterfront, especially those who are underserved and disconnected.
+In 2018, PortSide NewYork has a means to fulfill our long-standing vision of creating a dynamic, future-focused maritime center that combines working waterfront, public access and community development and connects New Yorkers of all types to the benefits of their waterfront, especially those who are underserved and disconnected.
 That is building space that will enable year-round and foul-weather programming, program growth and will make PortSide a better asset for all sectors of the Red Hook community, an amenity to users of NYC Ferry and Brooklyn Cruise Terminal in Red Hook, and visiting New Yorkers and tourists.